GLOSSO · THE BLOCKER THAT TEACHES

 iOS Screen Time (built into your phone) is easy to disable: it asks politely, then lets you tap "Ignore Limit".
 Screen-time apps like Opal, One Sec or ScreenZen rely on similar soft-friction mechanics — a breathing exercise, a delay, a "locked" mode you can exit.
 None of them give you a reason to actually complete the friction instead of bypassing it.

-Glosso is the only screen-time reduction app built around **productive friction**: the thing that stands between you and Instagram is not a 10-second breath, it's a 15-minute micro-lesson in a language you're learning.
+Glosso is the only screen-time reduction app built around **productive friction**: the thing that stands between you and Instagram is not a 10-second breath, it's a short vocab session in a language you're learning — pick 1, 3, 5 or 10 minutes.
 The friction is meaningful, so you're incentivized to complete it rather than skip it.
 And because it's built on Apple's Screen Time API, skipping isn't a simple tap anyway.

 After 30 days, most Glosso users report screen time reduction of 1-2 hours daily **plus** a tangible language streak.
 Pure screen-time apps, at best, give you just the first half of that.